Japan’s Nissan reports better profit as chip crunch eases

 Nissan has been eager to put behind it the 2018 arrest of Carlos Ghosn, a once-superstar executive who was sent in by Renault to save Nissan from bankruptcy in 1999, and successfully turned it around.

-Ghosn, who jumped bail and is now in Lebanon, says he is innocent of financial misconduct charges.
-The scandal has highlighted disgruntlement at Nissan over what was viewed by some as Ghosn’s grip on power and monetary privileges.
+Ghosn jumped bail and is now in Lebanon.
+He says he is innocent of financial misconduct charges.
+The scandal highlighted disgruntlement at Nissan over Ghosn’s perks and his power over the company.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama